flovv/Roxford/README.md

 # Roxford
-R Package for Image Recogntion using the Project Oxford API
+R Package for Image Recogntion using the Microsoft's Cognitive Services API.
+Microsoft's Cognitive Services were previously named "Project Oxford"

 See the the R/shiny [demo](https://flovv.shinyapps.io/image-shiny)